Clinical Rehabilitation Counseling

 The Master of Education in Counselor Education with a specialization in Clinical Rehabilitation Counseling is an interdisciplinary field of study specifically designed to train professional clinical rehabilitation counselors to work for and with persons with disabilities in both the public and private sectors.
 The program offers a dual accreditation in Clinical Mental Health and Clinical Rehabilitation Counseling.
 It prepares individuals for professional leadership, administration, direct service, private practice and forensic practice.

 All graduates in the past three years have been employed in the clinical rehabilitation/clinical mental health field within six months of graduation.
 The majority of graduates are working in the field before they graduate, securing employment through the help of the program and field placement sites.
 Graduates work in the public and private sector, including state vocational rehabilitation, the Division of Blind Services, the Veterans Administration and private practice.
 Students in the program are required to take the CRC exam as a part of the program requirements.
 The clinical rehabilitation program was one of the first programs at FAU to require an evidence-based national exam as a part of graduation requirements.
-Since this requirement began in 2006, all but two students have passed the CRC exam for a pass rate of over 90%; the national average pass rate is approximately 67%.

 Preparing for Your New Career